Skip to navigation Skip to content

 The Scheme has a separate nominee process to Services Australia programs.
 It is administered under specific legislation.
 There are 2 types of redress nominees:

-An applicant can appoint a person or organisation who can help them to apply for redress.
+An applicant can appoint a person or organisation to act on their behalf with the Scheme.
 Generally, a nominee can:

 Note: nominees appointed under the Scheme must meet the same Identity Confirmation requirements as applicants, see Identity Confirmation for the National Redress Scheme.